Bio

 I have received funding from the LTFF and the SFF and am also doing work for an EA-adjacent organization.

 My EA journey started in 2007 as I considered switching from a Wall Street career to instead help tackle climate change by making wind energy cheaper – unfortunately, the University of Pennsylvania did not have an EA chapter back then!
-A few years later, I started having doubts about my decision that climate change was the best use of my time.
+A few years later, I started having doubts whether helping to build one wind farm at a time was the best use of my time.
 After reading a few books on philosophy and psychology, I decided that moral circle expansion was neglected but important and donated a few thousand sterling pounds of my modest income to a somewhat evidence-based organisation.
 Serendipitously, my boss stumbled upon EA in a thread on Stack Exchange around 2014 and sent me a link.
 After reading up on EA, I then pursued E2G with my modest income, donating ~USD35k to AMF.
 I have done some limited volunteering for building the EA community here in Stockholm, Sweden.
 Additionally, I set up and was an admin of the ~1k member EA system change Facebook group (apologies for not having time to make more of it!).
 Lastly, (and I am leaving out a lot of smaller stuff like giving career guidance, etc.) I have coordinated with other people interested in doing EA community building in UWC high schools and have even run a couple of EA events at these schools.

 How others can help me